Drizzlol/Drizz-PoE-Filters/README.md

 Put the sound files in your filter folder "Documents > My Games > Path of Exile"

+**STEP 3: (Optional)**

+If using a base filter you may want to hide bases you're not interested in, in the filterblade settings.
+Can refine the ranks of any filter in the settings too.

 # Bla

+Feel free to request filters for different classes and I'll set up a variation upto one per class/build.

 Check back before league start for potential updates